Solutions not products: How personalised nutrition is both a threat & opportunity for food & ingredient brands

 Considering how personalised nutrition is positioned at the intersection of holistic health food, technology and consumer data proves that it is anything but soft.

-Mariette Abrahams, Qina’s Founder and CEO, was recently interviewed on the Nutracast, and discussed why personalised nutrition is not only here to stay, but why it’s the next big ticket in the general trend of product personalisation.
+Mariette Abrahams, Qina’s Founder and CEO, was recently interviewed on the Nutracast (the Nutraingredients podcast), and discussed why personalised nutrition is not only here to stay, but why it’s the next big ticket in the general trend of product personalisation.

 Find the full episode by clicking the image below.
 For more news and updates sign up for a free account.